Company limited by shares

 In addition, Malta company registration process is simple and straightforward, being possible in as little as 1 day to incorporate a company.

 It is important to note that corporate tax residence in Malta is defined by the place of management and control, so to qualify for tax residency it may not be sufficient to just hold annual general meetings in Malta, decisions have to be really taken there.
-A company incorporated in Malta but not ordinarily resident, is subject to taxation on Malta-source profits and profits remitted to Malta.
+A company incorporated in Malta but not ordinarily resident is subject to taxation on Malta-source profits and profits remitted to Malta.

-All in all, Malta is a reputable jurisdiction and its private company limited by shares an excellent vehicle, whether to conduct international trade, hold immovable assets and intellectual property, conduct e-gaming business, or as a holding group company, a ship-owning company, an investment vehicle or a captive insurance company.
+All in all, Malta is a reputable jurisdiction and its private company limited by shares an excellent vehicle, whether to conduct international trading, hold immovable assets and intellectual property, conduct e-gaming business, or as a holding group company, a ship-owning company, an investment vehicle or a captive insurance company.